 The usage of the "Send Connectivity Check" signal shall clear the results of any previous connectivity checking on the Termination/Stream.

-If the ccr event is set and the scc signal is received, the MG shall apply the procedures of clause 7.1.2 of [IETF RFC 5245] to form and prioritize a checklist.
+If the ccr event is set and the scc signal is received, the MG shall apply the procedures of clause 7.1.2 of [IETF RFC 5245] to form and prioritize (NOTE 1) a checklist.

+NOTE 1 – The calculation of the priority value follows basically clause 4.1.2.1/[IETF RFC 5245], though, there might be other policies such as [b-IETF ice-dualstack].